UAH PRogram FAQ's

 - What is the purpose of Loyola's UAH Program?

-- Enhance work- life balance by decreasing commuting time to and from campus.
+- Enhance work- life balance by decreasing commuting time to and from campus and encouraging homeownership.

 - Improve quality of life for faculty and staff by facilitating home ownership.